tillmanjr/bambu-x1carbon-ams-a-year/README.md

 ## Specs - umm, sorta.

 ### Lies, Damned Lies, and Maximum Build Dimensions
+The specification lists 256 × 256 × 256 mm.
+256mm on the z-access is correct.
+The build plate itself is 256 x 256 mm, but not all of it is available for printing.
+And, for multicolor printing, even less.

 ### Print Speeds,
 significantly flow rate limited well under spec